OpenMICG/HuMo3D/README.md

 ## Dataset

-The SIaU method utilizes a standard-processed dataset.
+The HuMo3D method utilizes a standard-processed dataset.
 However, due to confidentiality constraints, we are unable to release the processed version.

 To obtain the raw dataset, please follow the instructions provided in the official [GIMO repository](https://github.com/y-zheng18/GIMO?tab=readme-ov-file#dataset).